Die Räuber (opera)

 Die Räuber (The Robbers), Op.
 25, is an opera in four acts by Giselher Klebe who also wrote the libretto based on the play by Friedrich Schiller.
+The composition uses the twelve-tone technique.

 It premiered on 3 June 1957 at the Deutsche Oper am Rhein, Düsseldorf.
 It is dedicated to the memory of Giuseppe Verdi.
 It was written between 1951 and 1956, and revised in 1961/1962.